61cygni/tiny-spaces/src/games/penta/README.md

 To run Penta, you'll need a [Braintrust](https://www.braintrust.dev/) account that has one or more LLMs configured (I generally test with Grok 2 and gtp-4o).
 Given that the steps are simple:

 - First you'll have to push to prompts to braintrust.
 The prompts are in [braintrust/pentacity.ts](braintrust/pentacity.ts).
-To do so issue the following command from the project root directory:
+To do so issue the following command from the tiny spaces root directory:
 ```
 export BRAINTRUST_API_KEY="..."
 npx braintrust push braintrust/pentacity.ts  --if-exists replace